RedisLabsModules/RAMP/README.md

 ## Prerequisites

-Make sure redis-server is on your PATH
+Make sure redis-server is on your PATH.
+GitHub actions install this automatically.

 ```sh
 export PATH=$PATH:<PATH_TO_REDIS>